 - pm: Kingfisher’s Animal Farm: Farm animal petting area, outdoor playground – and a coffee shop for the parents, as well as braai areas and picnic spots.

-Also see Zimbabas for more kid-friendly ideas.
+Also see the website Zimbabas for more kid-friendly ideas.

 - Buy a Harare street map book from a Kingston’s Bookshop in Sam Levy’s Village and other shopping centres.